Kathleen Herrmann

 Kathleen Herrmann is an American poet.
-She serves concurrently with Jacalyn Eyvonne as poet laureate of Vallejo, California.
+She served concurrently with Jacalyn Eyvonne as poet laureate of Vallejo, California.
 Herrmann is a retired teacher with an M.A. in Teaching Leadership from St. Mary's College of California and a B.A. in English Literature from University of California Berkeley.
 Herrmann is also a singer, pianist, guitarist, and ukulele player.

 Writing

 Kathleen Herrmann's poetry has been published in anthologies in Africa, Australia, and North America, and in the Benicia Herald newspaper.
 She received awards in poetry from the Solano County Fair and Ina Coolbrith Poetry Circle.
 Herrmann performed for the Flyway Festival, Vallejo Poetry Festival, Napa Valley Writers Club, Alameda Island Poets, the American Association of University Women, Benicia First Tuesday Poets, Poetry by the Bay, and KZCT.

 Vallejo Poet Laureate (2024-2025)

-Herrmann serves concurrently with Jacalyn Eyvonne as poet laureate of Vallejo, California.
+Herrmann served concurrently with Jacalyn Eyvonne as poet laureate of Vallejo, California from January 1, 2024 to December 31, 2025.
 In 2024 as poet laureate, Herrmann performed at the Mad Hatter Holiday Festival, a Martin Luther King Day event, a Black History Month event, Fiestas Primavera in Benicia, Art Walk, Alibi Bookshop, the Earth Daze Festival, a climate change themed art exhibit at Vallejo Art Lofts Gallery, on the Vallejo waterfront, and the Solano County Fair.
 Eyvonne and Herrmann hosted an event at the Empress Theater encouraging voting.

 Like their predecessors, Herrmann and Eyvonne hosted the Poetry in Notion poetry circle at the John F. Kennedy Library in Vallejo.
 Founded in 2015 by Genea Brice Poetry in Notion's in-person meetings were cancelled in 2020 due to restrictions on public gatherings during the COVID-19 pandemic.
-The pair also launched a new poetry open mic series called Tea House Poetry which meets at the Integrity cafe on the 2nd second Sunday of the month.
+The pair also launched a new poetry open mic series called Tea House Poetry that met at the Integrity cafe.